 So it’s important to note that if your weight isn’t changing but your measurements are changing, then you’re still making progress by eating 1600 calories per day.

-This is most likely to happen if you’re just starting to strength train because as a beginner you can gain muscle more easily, even if you’re in a calorie deficit (eating fewer calories than your body needs).
+This is most likely to happen if you’re just starting to lift weights because as a beginner you can gain muscle more easily.

 If you’re someone who is very experienced with strength training, then this is less likely to happen while eating 1600 calories because once you’re experienced it’s much harder to gain muscle and you would likely need more calories than 1600 for this to be possible.